Rajesh-Royal/WYNK-Music-App-Clone/README.md

 ## Getting Started with This Project

-This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and using tailwind.css as UI library.
-For Components documentation using Storybook and Jest & @testing-library/react for unit testing.
+This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with typescript template and using **tailwind.css** as UI library.
+For Components documentation using **Storybook** and Jest & **@testing-library/react** for unit testing.

+:warning: You must read the contribution.md file before you actually start contributing to this repo.

 ## Available Scripts :slot_machine